Carmigna/darknet/README.md

-#Clusters detection and identification in LKr (Liquid Krypton Calorimeter) for NA62 experiment at CERN
+# Clusters detection and identification in LKr (Liquid Krypton Calorimeter) for NA62 experiment at CERN
+### Yolo-v4 trained from scratch on NA62 2017 LKr clusters data
+### Intel's cvat was used for annotations

+The tutorial below is an awsome walkthrough in the Darknet realm!

 -----------------------------------------------------------------------------------------------------------------------------